Cubeir/Texture-Set-Maker/README.md

 Requires .NET +6.0

 # How To Use
-After opening TextureSetMaker.exe, you face two options (0 and 1)
+After running TextureSetMaker.exe, you face two options (0 and 1)
 0 = Normal maps, generates jsons that should be used when you use normal maps for your resource pack. e.g.,
 ```{"format_version":"1.16.100","minecraft:texture_set":{"color":"build_deny","metalness_emissive_roughness":"build_deny_mer","normal":"build_deny_normal"}}```